Maksim Chmerkovskiy Calf Injury Worse Than He Thought: Will ‘DWTS’ Pro Return?

 Maksim Chmerkovskiy has high hopes to return to the Dancing With the Stars ballroom, but the calf injury he suffered during rehearsals last week is worse than he originally thought.
 Chmerkovskiy’s rep told Entertainment Tonight that Maksim is recovering from a procedure he underwent to repair his calf injury, but the 37-year-old pro dancer may have to sit on the sidelines longer than he expected.

-An insider told ET that Chmerkovskiy tore his calf muscle “pretty badly” and that his injury is “a lot worse than everyone initially thought.”
+An insider told ET that Chmerkovskiy tore his calf muscle “pretty badly,” and that his injury is “a lot worse than everyone initially thought.”
 While Maksim has told people he will be back in the ballroom in a couple of weeks, his doctors reportedly want him to take at least a month off.

-Maksim Chmerkovskiy posted a selfie which made it appear that he was getting ready to have surgery in a hospital in Ohio, where he’s being treated by renowned orthopedic surgeon Dr. William Seeds, but the ET insider revealed that the one-time mirrorball champ had a series of shots and not a surgical procedure.
+Maksim Chmerkovskiy posted a selfie which made it appear that he was getting ready to have surgery in a hospital in Ohio, where he’s being treated by renowned orthopedic surgeon Dr. William Seeds, but the ET insider revealed that the onetime mirrorball champ had a series of shots and not a surgical procedure.
 In the past, Dr. Seeds has treated fellow DWTS pros Keo Motsepe, Sharna Burgess, and even Maksim’s fiancée, Peta Murgatroyd.

 Gettin' un-broken… #seedsorthopaedics